-It suggests that those at the centre of large attack networks are less likely to be actors (but may be facilitators); so whether they are the primary target for an intervention will depend on whether you want to disrupt the network, or catch the actors.
+It suggests that those at the centre of large attack networks are less likely to be actors (but might be facilitators), so whether they are the primary target (for an intervention) will depend on whether you want to disrupt the network, or catch the actors.

-So being part of a large terrorist group is not necessary a good thing?
+5. So, being part of a large terrorist group is not necessarily a good thing?